Global Squid Supply Chain Roundtable

 Environmental Notes

-• There is limited information available on bycatch in this fishery, including a lack of stock assessments for fish bycatch species.
+• Bycatch is complicated by the multispecies nature of the fishery.
+There is limited information available on bycatch in this fishery, including a lack of stock assessments for fish bycatch species.

 General Notes